Recent Blog Posts

 Your Part in COVID-19 Mitigation

-For those who cannot telework and absolutely need to continue their daily commute, please practice proper social distancing onboard the trains, limiting interactions and exposure to other passengers and our crew.
+For those who cannot telework and need to continue their daily commute, please practice proper social distancing onboard the trains, limiting interactions and exposure to other passengers and our crew.
 Additionally:

 - Avoid touching your eyes, nose, and mouth.